See the common loan options available from NOLA Lending Group for our refinance customers.

 A fixed-rate mortgage has an interest rate that stays the same throughout the life of the loan.
-With a fixed-rate mortgage you have the security of always knowing exactly what your monthly loan payment will be.
-The interest on adjustable-rate mortgages can fluctuate (up or down).
+With a fixed-rate mortgage you have the security of always knowing exactly what the principal and interest portion of your monthly loan payment will be.
+The interest on adjustable-rate mortgages can fluctuate up or down.
 This offers you an opportunity to potentially save on interest costs.
 The safest adjustable-rate mortgages have annual lifetime rate caps, which limits how high your interest rate may go.

 What is a rate lock?